ikshvaku01/DSA/C++ NOTES/DATA_TYPES.md

-# WHAT IS DATA TYPES IN C++
+# DATA TYPES IN C++

-Data in a program is kept in variables which are capable of storing a certain kind of data formats called data types.
+* Types are fundamental to any program.
+They tell us what our data mean and what operations we can perform on those data.

+* C++ has extensive support for types.
+The language defines several primitive types (characters, integers, floating-point numbers, etc.) and provides mechanisms that let us define our own data types.
+The library uses these mechanisms to define more complicated types such as variable-length character strings, vectors, and so on.

 ## Data Types can be categorised into 3 types :

 1. Built-in Data Types (Primitives)
 2. Derived Data Types